josephsenior/Grinta-Agent/docs/blog/02-provider-system.md

 ## Try It Yourself

-OpenHands supports 200+ models out of the box:
+Forge supports 200+ models out of the box:

 ```bash
 # See all available models